Amirtha2503/Student-Hub/README.md

-# Student-Hub
+# StudentHub
 The code files for FSD End semester project.
-Done by:
+### Done by:
 CH.EN.U4AIE21105 - Amirthavarshini V

 CH.EN.U4AIE21117 - Jayant Toleti

-The **Student Hub** app focuses on core features essential to academic success while remaining flexible enough to adapt to various subjects and study styles.
+The **StudentHub** app focuses on core features essential to academic success while remaining flexible enough to adapt to various subjects and study styles.
 The app covers:

 ### Task Management
 A to-do list system that helps students track assignments, deadlines, and personal tasks.